-Preventative visual inspection of the load bank is advised.
+Preventative visual inspection of the shipping crate and the load bank is advised.
 Physical or electrical problems due to handling and vibration may occur.
 Never apply power to a load bank before performing this procedure.
 The following five-point inspection is recommended before installation and as part of a 6-month maintenance schedule or as a load bank is relocated:

-- 1. Examine the load bank for signs of initial problems. - 2.
+- 1. If the crate shows any signs of damage, examine the load bank in the corresponding areas for signs of initial problems. - 2.
 Check the entire outside of the cabinet for any visual damage, which could cause internal electrical or mechanical problems due to reduced clearance. - 3.
 Inspect all relays and control modules.
 Make sure all components are secure in their bases and safety bails are in place.
 Spot check electrical connections for tightness.
 If any loose connections are found, inspect and tighten all remaining connections. - 4.
 Examine all accessible internal electrical components such as fuses, contactors, and relays.
 Check lugged wires at these components. - 5.
 Visually inspect the element chamber for foreign objects, broken ceramic insulators, and mechanical damage.